TotalCross/docs/components/gpiod.md

 ---
-description: This library serves to control the digital pins of the embedded GPIO.
+name: Gpiod
+route: /components/gpiod
+menu: Components
 ---

 # Gpiod

+This library serves to control the digital pins of the embedded GPIO.

 ## Requirements